NVIDIA-Merlin/Merlin/examples/README.md

 - Use multiple GPUs and nodes with NVTabular for ETL.
 - Train recommender system models with the NVTabular dataloader for PyTorch.
 - Train recommender system models with the NVTabular dataloader for TensorFlow.
+- Train recommender system models with the NVTabular dataloader using Merlin Models.
 - Train recommender system models with HugeCTR using a multi-GPU.
 - Inference with the Triton Inference Server and TensorFlow or HugeCTR.